 Clinton, Franklin, and Essex County Salvation Army assistance programs.

 An objective of the Salvation Army is to provide services to help less fortunate individuals and families.
-They can get assistance with finding and paying for basic needs such as food and housing costs.
+They can get assistance with finding and paying for basic needs such as food and housing costs, including rent or utility bills.
+Or get basic needs including free Christmas Toys from Angel Tree, furniture, clothes, or school supplies.
+The Salvation Army in the Plattsburgh and Franklin County area also helps with drug or substance abuse.
 While all funding in the region of Clinton County is limited, people can receive referrals, truly receive concrete assistance, and advocacy.

 A food pantry operates in the Plattsburgh region on a walk in basis.
 People from the community, regardless of their personal situation, can receive enough food for a few days.
 The pantry also will more than often have a soup kitchen that can serve a hot meal to the poor and less fortunate in Franklin and Essex County.

 Another service is offered at the food banks.
 Staff from the pantry at the Salvation Army can assist clients with applying for public aid such as SNAP Food Stamps or WIC if they are eligible.
 The pantries also have information on nearby thrift stores and clothing closets for diapers, hygiene items, school supplies, and even baby formula.
 There are also SNAP food stamp applications from public aid in NY, and the Salvation Army refers client to this support.